 Learn more about who has the cheapest full coverage auto insurance

-In Arkansas, drivers with a history of such violations typically pay $723 more annually than drivers with clean records.
+A driver with a history of traffic violations pays $723 more annually in Arkansas than an individual with a clean driving record.

-Cheap car insurance rates in Arkansas after a speeding ticket
+Cheap car insurance in Arkansas after a speeding ticket

 Geico$1,070$1,30822%$238